learn-co-students/SENG-LIVE-040422-phase-3/05_intro_to_activerecord/demo/README.md

 end
 ```

-This file descibes all of the rake tasks that will be accessible to me while I work on the project.
+This file describes all of the rake tasks that will be accessible to me while I work on the project.
 To see a list of tasks I can use, I can run the following command in my terminal:

 ```bash
 rake -T